 - Select a commodity market: Focus on the most traded commodities in the world, like oil and gold, soft commodities like wheat or coffee, or companies that are involved in the mining or extraction of any type of commodity.

-- Choose your strategy: You can speculate on commodity spot and futures prices by choosing to go short or long through leveraged productss.
-You can also trade leveraged products on commodity-linked stocks and ETFs or buy them outright (trade real shares).
+- Choose your strategy: You can speculate on commodity spot and futures prices by choosing to go short or long through CFDs.
+You can also trade CFDs on commodity-linked stocks and ETFs or buy them outright (trade real shares).

 - Open your position: Fill in our online form to create an account.
-Trade leveraged products on commodities like Gold, Oil, and Gas with spreads starting from zero and no commissions.
+Trade CFDs on commodities like Gold, Oil, and Gas with spreads starting from zero and no commissions.